chef/chef-web-docs/content/ruby.md

 ### Hash

 A Hash is a list with keys and values.
-Sometimes hashes do not have a set
+Sometimes hashes don't have a set
 order:

 ```ruby